Shebo280/Guess-My-Number/README.md

 # Guess-My-Number
-Just a small project with JS
+Just a simple game by JS.